Hannah-RS/planetesimal-magnetic-history/README.md

 c --- k("auto_params.csv")
 style Results fill:#990000
 d --- e["params_1"] & f["params_2"] & h("all_sucess_info.csv") & i("fail_params.csv") & j("inval_params.csv");
+style h fill:#5c0099
+style i fill:#5c0099
+style j fill:#5c0099
 e --- l("auto_params.csv")
 f --- m("auto_params.csv")
 ```
+The Results directory in red must be added by the user on installation.
+The purple csv files must be copied across from the Templates directory after a series of runs with multiple subdirectories is complete.

 ### Dependencies
 This code was written using Python 3.10.12 but should work for all Python 3 releases.
 It also requires pandas, matplotlib, numpy and scipy to run.
 A virtual environment with the required packages can be installed using the environment.yml file and the instructions above.